RafaelPAndrade/01.Linux_Scripts/README.md

 Notes:

--Some directories are hardcoded.
+*Some directories are hardcoded.
 Change them as you need.

--In CLUI.sh, you will need these packages:
+*In CLUI.sh, you will need these packages:

-  -fortune(and alter the k file path to match your own)
+  *fortune (and alter the k file path to match your own) *cowsay

-  -cowsay

-  -bsdgames

-  -greed

-  -nano

-  -mplayer

-  -elinks
+  *bsdgames
+  *greed
+  *nano
+  *mplayer
+  *elinks

 ##Script.sh